-Check that the organisation has the number of Responsible Persons required by its governing document (or incorporating legislation).
+Check that the organisation has the number of Responsible People required by its governing document (or incorporating legislation).

-Ensure the Responsible Persons are suitable by checking the ASIC and ACNC registers of banned or disqualified persons.
+Ensure the Responsible People are suitable by checking the ASIC and ACNC registers of banned or disqualified persons.

 And make sure you have included them all in the application.

 We ask that you select all the places that the organisation will operate.
 This covers each state and territory in Australia as well as overseas.
 Please select carefully as this information will be displayed upon the ACNC Register and may be used to identify your charity’s responsibilities.